How does having a remote PO work?

 Of course, in the current working environment, remote working is less alien to clients as it was at the beginning of this year.
 As a result, Godel have found that clients have gained a deeper understanding of our issues and behaviours, but it goes without saying that the negative impact which Covid-19 has had on business has been a challenge.
 Ultimately, the effects of Covid-19 depends on the client, and their familiarity with remote working.
 If they were already familiar with remote working, the client is likely to have already ironed out any issues in communication, which quickens the delivery process in turn.
 Those clients which weren’t familiar with remote working prior to the pandemic have had to learn how to manage a workforce remotely, enhancing their communication skills above all else, and so it could be argued that lockdown has in fact had a positive effect on them – win win!

 Godel teams have been working collaboratively with Karhoo to build their global marketplace.
 Yauheniya is the PO currently working as part of the Godel team on one of the products which is underpinned by Karhoo marketplace.
 In this instance, is the responsibility of the Godel PO to work on a product roadmap, which defines which features should be developed at each stage of development.
-On top of this, the incremental stages shown on a roadmap are fully aligns with the goals and overall direction of the project, as well as that of the entire business.
+On top of this, the incremental stages shown on a roadmap are fully aligns with the goals and overall direction of the product, as well as that of the entire business.